gwdetchar/hveto/docs/index.rst

 detection of the binary black hole signal
 `GW150914 <https://www.ligo.caltech.edu/detection>`_.

-For full details please refer to `Smith et al. 2011`_ (Classical and Quantum Gravity).
+For full details about the algorithm, please refer to `Smith et al. 2011`_ (Classical and Quantum Gravity).

 To get started, simply import the core module: